Portfolio · Tbilisi

 My best idea started with one question: who is being left out, and how can a brand bring them in?

 I teach the way I market: stories first, frameworks second.
-My students don't memorize the 4Ps — they learn to see the world the way a strategist does.
+My students don't memorize the 4Ps - they learn to see the world the way a strategist does.
 To notice what everyone else walks past.
+Teaching forces you to strip away jargon and say the true thing simply.
+That discipline makes me a better marketer.
+And if even one student leaves seeing brands - and the world - a little differently, that's the legacy I care about most.

-The long way around — on purpose.
+Brief Overview - on purpose.

 2024